nobody5050/dombot/README.md

 # dombot
-dombot is a old project of mine i never got around to finnishing it.
+dombot is a old project of mine i never got around to finishing it.